 In a democracy or republic, the government must compromise and consider the desires of the people.
 Most American’s do not want their liberties restricted.
 The beaches were full of spring break students just last week, and gulf courses were packed across the state of Florida.
 The virus will put a lot of stress on our society, health care systems, and humanity.
 I am curious about what our new normal will be after the virus.

 The past and fighting the coronavirus with a healthy immune system

 Let me go back a couple of weeks to the start of the coronavirus outbreak in the United States.
-In the beginning, the news reported there was a virus in China that had severe consequences for the rest of the world.
-I will admit I did not take it seriously, but over the next couple of weeks, every news station talked about the virus.
+In the beginning, the news reported a virus in China that had severe consequences for the rest of the world.
+I will admit I did not take it seriously, but every news station talked about the virus over the next couple of weeks.

 One day, I received a text message from my employer stating there was a mandatory zoom meeting.
 At the zoom meeting, my employer informed us that all of our classes switched to online and that we would work from home.
 There was a shift in our culture, and it felt like we were preparing for war.
 The entire United States was under attack by an enemy that was an existential threat.
 The world around me had changed, and there was nothing I could do about it.
 I was now living in an occupied country.

 The present and fighting the coronavirus with a healthy immune system.